MetPX/sarracenia/doc/design/plan.rst

    - does just enough validation to do the YMD/<source> thing.

-   - dd_post should not do validation (so easier to test psychotic settings like 1 byte blocks.)
+   - sr_post should not do validation (so easier to test psychotic settings like 1 byte blocks.)

-   post to a switch, sara build a site, dd_subscribe pulls from it.
+   post to a switch, sara build a site, sr_subscribe pulls from it.
 	             logs build                      logs pull

    - use a single exchange (no source exchanges etc...)